 > 7 tips for outstanding visual communication in e-learning

-Padlet
+7. Padlet

-NowComment
+8. NowComment

 NowComment is a free platform for document, discussion, and annotation.
-It allows learners to mark, discuss the texts, and it is often used in grades K-12.
-Users only need to upload data in any form of formats to make an area for online discussion and leave the rest to NowComment.
+It allows learners to mark, and discuss the texts, and it is often used in grades K-12.
+Users only need to upload data in any form or format to make an area for online discussion and leave the rest to NowComment.
 Text paragraphs will be numbered and logically arranged, as the document and comment panel will be placed on opposite sides.
 The instructor can decide students’ rights to upload their essays and comment on a text or their peers’ reviews.

-Backchannel Chat
+9. Backchannel Chat

 Backchannel Chat is a payment-required tool for grades 7–12.
 The tool works well as an online discussion board.
 Its restrained online discussions are supposed to engage learners and urge them to share.

-Setup is quite simple.
+The setup is quite simple.
 Instructors just need to sign up, label their chat, then share the URL with their students.
 Every learner only needs one name to take part in the chat group, no need to provide any other personal information.
 Teachers can control the discussions, remove inappropriate messages, and even “lock” the chat group at any time.

-Wiggio
+10. Wiggio

 Wiggio provides options like establishing meetings, calendars, to-do lists, polls, messaging, and file sharing.
 Conveniently, this is mostly a free workgroup tool.
-That’s because the primary functionality is totally free while a premium service – which best suits organizations seeking for priority support and a registered workspace, will be paid-required.
+That’s because the primary functionality is totally free while a premium service – which best suits organizations seeking priority support and a registered workspace, will be paid-required.

-Chalkup
+11. Chalkup

-Chalkup is a free learning management system (LMS) for teacher – since school pricing varies, from grades 6-12.
+Chalkup is a free learning management system (LMS) for teachers – since school pricing varies, from grades 6-12.
 This is the first benefit.
 Another trait that makes this platform unique among the vast market of LMSes is that all of Chalkup’s features are framed specifically around collaboration and discussion.

 In addition to discussions, the platform is great for grading and online assignments.
 Chalkup should be an ideal choice for any teacher who happens to be searching for an LMS for their class.

-Canvas Discussions
+12. Canvas Discussions

-The Canvas Discussions tool is employed to host, organize and moderate an online threaded, written discussion with both posts and replies from each student.
+The Canvas Discussions tool is employed to host, organize, and moderate an online threaded, written discussion with both posts and replies from each student.
 Class discussions can be limited to small groups or can be “open for anyone” for the whole course.

 Canvas Discussions offers an integrated structure for class discussions, enabling both teachers and pupils to begin and contribute to the discussion topics as many times and information as they wish.
 Also, the tool allows two or a group of people to interactively communicate, so all users can take part in a conversation with the entire class.